sez11a/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query.markdown

     DynamicQuery entryQuery = DynamicQueryFactoryUtil.forClass(Entry.class);

-Most features of Hibernate's Criteria API, including restrictions, projections, and orders, can be used on Liferay's dynamic query objects.
+Most features of Hibernate's Criteria API, including restrictions, projections, and orders, can be used on Liferay dynamic query objects.
 Restrictions in Hibernate's Criteria API roughly correspond to the `where` clause of an SQL
 query: they offer a variety of ways to limit the results returned by the query.
 You can use restrictions, for example, to cause a query to return only results